 People care about information that is relevant to them.
 Put your content team on a schedule to make sure your company intranet is the homebase for what matters most.

-7. Give employees the tools they need.
+7. Give employees the tools they need with the best intranet software.

-Well-designed intranet software is packed with tools that companies need on a daily basis to operate and innovate.
+Well-designed employee intranet software is packed with tools that companies need on a daily basis to operate and innovate.
 (For example, cases and helpdesks for customer support, internal communication and content creation, document management, and more.)
 Even with all of these intranet tools at your disposal, there’s still 3rd party tools that your teams need.

 8. Get creative with your color scheme.

 Getting playful with your colors will catch your people’s attention, keep spirits high, and refresh your entire intranet experience.
-There are so many options—consider brainstorming intranet ideas with your entire staff by creating a poll or discussion forum.
+There are so many options—consider brainstorming the best intranet ideas with your entire staff by creating a poll or discussion forum.

 Most people use their intranet calendars to schedule meetings and company deadlines, but there are so many other events you can plan and showcase on your calendars.
 Here’s a few ideas: